Skip to main content

 8.0/10

-This Netflix series from the creators of Chef’s Table will explore a different region each season.
-We start off on the streets of much of Asia — Japan, Thailand, Taiwan, South Korea, Singapore, and more — to see the carts, stalls, and markets that folks visit on the go, in the middle of the night, or even every day.
+This Netflix series from the creators of Chef’s Table explores a different region of the world each season.
+We start off on the streets of much of Asia — Japan, Thailand, Taiwan, South Korea, Singapore, and more — to see the carts, stalls, and markets that folks visit as part of their everyday routines.
 Subsequent seasons visit Latin America and the US, and unlike other food shows, Street Food spends each episode highlighting the intense personal connection between the meals and the people who make them.
 Immerse yourself in the sights and sounds, then pretend you can smell all the smells.

 Tales by Light (2015)